jawah/charset_normalizer/README.md

 Chardet's performance on larger file (1MB+) are very poor.
 Expect huge difference on large payload.

 > Stats are generated using 400+ files using default parameters.
 More details on used files, see GHA workflows.
+> And yes, these results might change at any time.
+The dataset can be updated to include more files.

 [cchardet](https://github.com/PyYoshi/cChardet) is a non-native (cpp binding) faster alternative.
 If speed is the most important factor, you should try it.